 - Generating training materials on best practices in food supply chain;

 - And ultimately engaging more and more stakeholders in innovative food supply chains.

 The FAIRCHAIN Project develops intermediate food value chains in fruit & vegetable and dairy sectors.
 These combine elements from short and long value chains for food systems that are more sustainable environmentally, socially, and economically.
 The focus is on postharvest, where there are processing and retail power imbalances in conventional supply chains.

 The CO-FRESH Project aims to provide techniques, tools and insights on how to make agri-food value chains more environmentally sustainable, socio-economically balanced and economically competitive.
 The project pilots several agri-food value chain innovations to see how they, in combination, can improve environmental and socio-economic sustainability.

 The EU4ADVICE Project will promote sustainable short food supply chain (SFSC) models.
 These should empower producers and consumers, reduce the environmental footprint of food systems, and enhance the competitiveness of the agri-food system.
 Identifying and connecting SFSC advisers will boost their role as catalysers of knowledge flow from research to practice.
 Ultimately, effective integration into national AKIS will result.
+Website coming soon!